Spectre (DC Comics character): The New 52

 Jim Corrigan is a Gotham City Police Detective whose fiancé is kidnapped.
 He is guided by the Phantom Stranger on the instructions of the Voice.
 He leads Corrigan to the abandoned warehouse where his girlfriend is being kept, but this turns out to be a trap.
 Corrigan and his girlfriend are killed by the kidnappers and he is then transformed into the Spectre, who accuses the Phantom Stranger of betraying him.
 As the Spectre is about to attack the Phantom Stranger, the Voice intervenes and sends the Spectre off to inflict his wrath on those who are more deserving of it.

 It is revealed that the Voice chose Corrigan to be "the mirror of his desire for justice" (though Corrigan believes in vengeance) and imbued him with divine powers.
 Corrigan returns to work as a police detective in Gotham City, but his rage causes him to practice vengeance rather than justice in his alter ego as the Spectre.
 The Phantom Stranger attacks Corrigan's police precinct, convinced that Corrigan was the one who kidnapped his family out of revenge.

-After the two exchange blows physically and verbally, the Voice himself intervenes in the form of a Scottish Terrier (his sense of humor) and informs the Stranger of his mistake, setting him on the right path.
+After the two exchange blows physically and verbally, the Voice intervenes in the form of a Scottish Terrier (his sense of humor) and informs the Stranger of his mistake, setting him on the right path.
 The Voice also sets Corrigan straight on his duty, making him realize he is meant to exact justice, not vengeance.

 Batman calls in Corrigan and Batwing to investigate Arkham Asylum, because he believes something supernatural is going on and was already busy trying to end a violent gang war in Gotham.
 Corrigan and Batwing investigate and discover a demonic Deacon Blackfire commanding an army of corrupted humans and demons in the sewers beneath the asylum.

 Corrigan eventually joins Gotham's Detailed Case Task Force, a small precinct responsible for investigating supernatural events off the books.

-Character overview
+Characterization

-The Spectre is described as a godlike anti-hero character who punishes those considered evil under the purview of the DC Universe's highest authority and adaptation of God in Abrahamic religions, The Presence.
+The Spectre is described as a god-like antihero who primary purposes serves to punish evil-doers and acts under the highest authority in the DC Multiverse, the Presence, who is also an adaptation of God in Abrahamic religions (including Allah and Yahweh).
 While functioning as a cosmic aspect responsible for bringing justice and embodies divine wrath, the Spectre is often characterized as being considered harsh and unforgiving in his punishments.
-Due to his nature, the Spectre also bonds with a human spirit to keep his powers in check and to temper the entity with a level of empathy.
-The Spectre is also widely regarded among the most powerful superheroes in the fictional universe and has been portrayed as surpassing other characters possessing substantial supernatural abilities such as Doctor Fate, the Wizard Shazam, and the Lords of Chaos and Order.
+Due to his nature, the Spectre is typically bonded with a human spirit to keep his powers in check and to temper the entity with a level of empathy.
+Depending on the host's belief, they can instead serve as incarnations of their respective gods in which embodies wrath.

+The Spectre is widely regarded among the most powerful superheroes in the fictional universe and has been portrayed as surpassing other characters possessing substantial supernatural abilities such as Doctor Fate, the Wizard Shazam, and the Lords of Chaos and Order.